Lithium-ion batteries for electric vehicles

-For many years, Nissan has been working on the development of lithium-ion batteries and launched the first LEAF in 2010 as a pioneer of mass-produced EVs.
+For many years, Nissan has been working on the development of lithium-ion batteries, which are the key to electric vehicles, and launched the first Nissan LEAF in 2010 as a pioneer of mass-produced EVs.
 Nissan has continued to evolve its performance as well as high reliability.

-Lithium-ion batteries have higher energy densities than lead-acid batteries or nickel-metal hydride batteries, so it is possible to make the battery size smaller than others while retaining the same storage capacity.
+Lithium-ion batteries have higher energy densities than lead-acid batteries and nickel-metal hydride batteries, making it possible to reduce their size while retaining the same storage capacity.

-Nissan's Lithium-ion battery technology uses materials which allow a higher density of lithium ions to be stored.
-This results in an increase in travel distance.
+Nissan's lithium-ion battery technology utilizes electrode materials that allow a higher density of lithium ions to be stored in a pack structure, which improves layout efficiency.
+This enables an increase in battery storage capacity.

 System mechanism